ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 $.store.book[0].title
 ~~~~

-to build paths that are input to a JSONPath implementation.
-A single path may use a combination of bracket and dot notations.
+A JSONPath expression may use a combination of bracket and dot notations.

 Dot notation is a shorthand way of writing certain bracket notations.

+This document treats the bracket notations as canonical and defines various shorthands in terms
+of bracket notation.

+### Selectors

 A wildcard `*` ({{wildcard}}) in the expression `[*]` selects all children of an
 object or an array and in the expression `..[*]` selects all descendants of an object or an array.